Skip to main content

 Renaming Tables with Aliases

-Table aliases are used for convenience or to disambiguate tables in larger queries:
+We use table aliases for convenience or to disambiguate tables in larger queries:

 SELECT e.name, e.salary FROM employees AS e;